 You may have noticed higher taxes on your orders.
 Taxes on specific products usually called excise taxes are applied for various reasons.
 The main reasons are to raise money for the taxing authority and to change the behavior of those being taxed.
 For most governments, the cigarette tax is a significant revenue source and governments become dependent on the revenue, if smoking decreases there’s a financial shortfall that must be made up with some other source of income, or else the government must reduce spending.

 Included in the PACT Act is the requirement that all online and phone orders be shipped with a signature required at delivery.
 The goal of this rule is to eliminate the possibility of minors ordering and receiving products online.
-Unfortunately, this comes at a cost.
-Once the USPS makes its final ruling we will still offer free shipping on orders over $70, but the customer will be responsible for covering the signature required fee.
-This will be a flat $7.99 attached to all orders.
-For orders under $70 shipping will be $15.
+Unfortunately, this comes at a cost and we can no longer ship all orders free.
+Instead, we will offer tiered shipping based on the dollar amount spent.
+For orders under $80 shipping will be $5.99.
+For orders $80 – $150 shipping will be $5.99.
+For orders over $150 shipping is free.
 For more info go to https://www.greensmartliving.com/shipping-changes/

 Former President Trump signed the 2021 Appropriations bill into law on December 27, 2020.
 Included in that 5,000+ page bill was the language that adds “electronic nicotine delivery systems” (or “ENDS”) to shipping regulations enacted by The Jenkins Act and The Prevent All Cigarette Trafficking Act (PACT Act).

 The practical effect of the new law is a ban on shipping vapor products through the USPS.
 Following suit UPS, FedEx and DHL have all decided to ban the shipment of vapor products as well.
-GreenSmartLiving has partnered with a third-party shipping company that will handle all shipping once the USPS makes its final ruling.
+USPS can still be utilized for shipping in certain situations, but for all other situations, GreenSmartLiving has partnered with a third-party shipping company that will assist in the delivery of vapor products.
 For more info head to https://www.greensmartliving.com/shipping-changes/

 A premarket tobacco application (PMTA) is an application that must be reviewed and approved by the Food and Drug Administration before a new tobacco product can be legally marketed in the United States.
 While regulation of the industry is welcomed the FDA has made this process so expensive that 80% of vape companies will not be able to financially afford this process.
 Submission of a PMTA that includes all the aspects required by the FDA will cost companies anywhere from $300,000 up to over $1,000,000 and there is no guarantee that you will still get market approval.